 Who Is An Ideal Candidate For Radiesse?

-Patients with signs of aging in the lower face are good candidates for Radiesse®, particularly those with prominent smile and marionette lines.
-Also, if you have lines around the mouth and chin, Radiesse® is a good choice.
-Radiesse® can be effective on the temples for areas of volume loss.
+Patients with signs of aging in the hands are good candidates for Radiesse®.
 Dr. Brown has also had good success using Radiesse® for hand rejuvenation to hide the raised tendons and blood vessels that are a part of aging hands.

 Radiesse® uses calcium-based microspheres and calcium occurs naturally in the human body, so allergic reactions are very rare.